Dark matter scattering off ${}^4$He in chiral effective field theory: Results and Discussion

 To capture the details of the NLO contribution, we introduce the relative radius and two-body corrections

 The radius contribution is given by

 The radius contribution vanishes at lower momentum but becomes dominant at higher momentum and makes the net NLO correction negative.
-Furthermore, all the nuclear effects drops out and $\Delta^{(r)} $ shows identical momentum dependence for all nuclei, this has been verified by our results.
+Furthermore, all the nuclear effects drop out and $\Delta^{(r)} $ shows identical momentum dependence for all nuclei, which has been verified by our results.
 In Fig.~\ref{fig:delta_r}, we show the momentum dependence of $\Delta^{(r)}$ for the ${}^4$He nucleus.
 We omitted other nuclei and cutoffs because of the identical behavior.

 In Fig.~\ref{fig:delta_2b}, we present our results on $\Delta^{(2b)}$ for various nuclei.
 In the left panels, we apply N${}^2$LO chiral wave functions and show results for the four applied regulators.
 The two-body corrections are small and lie well below power-counting estimates as was found in Refs.~\cite{Korber:2017ery,Andreoli:2018etf}.
 What is worrisome is that the regulator dependence is large, ranging from $\Delta^{(2b)}({}^3\mathrm{He}) = (-0.01 \pm 0.13)\%$ to $\Delta^{(2b)}({}^4\mathrm{He}) = (0.4\pm 1.9)\%$ at $q^2=0$.
 Even the signs are uncertain.
 One might hope this would improve once higher-order wave functions are applied and the corresponding results are shown in the right panels.
 The ${}^2$H and ${}^3$He results are indeed essentially regulator independent for N${}^4$LO wave functions, confirming results found in Ref.~\cite{Korber:2017ery}.
 However, no such convergence is shown for ${}^4$He as clearly seen in bottom-right panel of Fig.~\ref{fig:delta_2b}.